diogok/make-it-render/README.md

 It is an experimental project with constant changes.

-## What is this
+## What this is

 - Glue code and abstraction between X11, Windows and MacOS(soon?) window and input handling
 - Support window management, input events and rendering
+- Basic text and images drawing
 - It only uses C when linking to win32 required libraries
-- Produces small binaries, relatively fast
+- Produces small and performant binaries
-- Render text
 - No dependencies
+- All in one

 ## What this is not